-Friday, March 16, 2012
+Saturday, March 17, 2012

-A Response to Brian Leiter: First, Don’t Kill All the Law Reviews
+A response to Brian Leiter: First, don’t kill all the law reviews

-Okay, okay.
-I know I just announced my blogging hiatus a few hours ago, but something on the web just caught my eye and I had to write a post.
-(Then, it’s back to my hiatus.)
 Brian Leiter, a law professor, recently wrote Four Changes to the Status Quo in Legal Education That Might Be Worth Something.
 Leiter has a Ph.D. in philosophy (which is one of my favorite subjects), so I like him already.
 However, I strongly disagree with the third of his proposed legal education reforms, which is to “[c]ut the number of law reviews by 75%, and turn the remaining ones over to faculty supervision[.]”
 It’s true, as Brian contends, there is a lot of “worthless scholarship” out there.
 However, those extra articles aren’t really hurting anyone, and there are at least three good reasons to keep law reviews out of faculty hands.

 As a preliminary matter, for those readers of The Legal Watchdog that are not familiar with law reviews, here are some basic facts.
 Law reviews are journals that publish articles on a variety of legal topics.
 Each law school runs at least one (and usually several) of these journals, and it’s actually the third-year law students, and not the law professors, that select, edit, and publish the articles.
 The articles themselves are written almost exclusively by law professors, like Brian, but sometimes by practicing lawyers, like me.
 A journal will receive hundreds (and sometimes thousands) of submissions, but will publish only about ten to fifteen of the articles it receives each year.
 The reason there are so many articles being submitted is that law professors get tenure, raises, and bonuses from their law schools when they publish enough articles in different journals.
 The journals themselves pay nothing for the articles.
 So when a lawyer, as opposed to a professor, publishes articles, he does it for free (or, rather, "for the love of the game").